samuelgfeller/slim-error-renderer/README.md

-Have a look a the [`slim-starter`](https://github.com/samuelgfeller/slim-starter) for a default implementation of this package and the [`slim-example-project`](https://github.com/samuelgfeller/slim-example-project) for a custom generic error page rendering with layout.
+Have a look a the [`slim-starter`](https://github.com/samuelgfeller/slim-starter) for a default implementation of this package and the [`slim-example-project`](https://github.com/samuelgfeller/slim-example-project) for a custom prod error page with layout.

 ## Why use this package?